autocorr/faust_line_imaging/docs/source/quickstart.rst

 Trouble-shooting
 ----------------
-Having made the deconvolved image products and the quality assurance plots, the next step is to inspect the results and resolve whether they are satisfactory for the science-goals of the Source Team.
-A few common cases where the deconvolution and/or masking have produced undesirable results are detailed below.
+With the deconvolved image products and the quality assurance plots made, the next step is to inspect the results and resolve whether they are satisfactory for the science-goals of the Source Team.
+This section describes a few common cases where the deconvolution produces unsatisfactory results and what steps to take to improve the imaging.

 Extended negative emission
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-If the emission is extended and has negative-intensity artifacts or "bowls" due
+*Has ``tclean`` masked any strong negative-intensity artifacts or "bowls"?*
-to missing short spacings, has ``tclean`` masked any of these negative
+Extended emission that is not properly recovered due to missing short-spacings
-features?
-It is undesirable to include these artifacts in the source model.
+can introduce negative bowls that should not be cleaned and added to the source
-If they are included, the auto-masking parameters may be tuned to limit
+model.
+If this is observed, the auto-masking parameters may be tuned to limit
 the masking of negative emission.

 .. code-block:: python